nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 permalink: /now
 ---

-9 october 2025,
+16 october 2025,

 ### Making a video game

 Details on the game [here](/game).

 Everything is on its course.
-Houses, trees, roads, people got drawn, and new chapters will be written.

 Things are moving quite fast, from story writing to architectural design to pixel art drawing to programming.
 Health is all good.